mooreryan/divnet-rs/docs/input_output_files.md

 The values are counts, so they should be positive integers only.

-- [ ] TODO check if spaces in names are allowed.
-- [ ] TODO check if names have to be unique.
-- [ ] TODO check if it works with relative abundances.

 ### Sample data

 The sample data file is a little weird looking, I will admit.
 It is basically